 Amazon Allowance: A kid-friendly solution

-In addition to targeting the unbanked and underbanked, Amazon is looking to leverage the Amazon Cash feature to tap into the next generation of consumers.
+In addition to targeting the unbanked and underbanked, Amazon has looked to leverage the Amazon Cash feature to tap into the next generation of consumers.

-In mid-2015, the company added Amazon Allowance, which is now under the Amazon Cash umbrella.
-With parental consent, kids can set up their own Amazon accounts and make purchases using their Amazon Allowance.
-Parents can allocate recurring funds to their child’s account and get the added control of overseeing what their kids purchase.
+In mid-2015, the company added Amazon Allowance, which was later brought under the Amazon Cash umbrella.
+Using Amazon Allowance, and with parental consent, kids were able to set up their own Amazon accounts and make purchases using their Amazon Allowance.
+Parents could allocate recurring funds to their child’s account and get the added control of overseeing what their kids purchased.
+However, the company discontinued this feature in July 2020.

 Amazon has also made investments in improving kids’ access to the platform.

 In December 2017, Amazon’s Alexa Fund participated in a $16M Series A to Greenlight Financial, an alternative debit card issuer aimed at young consumers.
 With the card, parents can manage spending limits and allocate funds for their children through a mobile app.
 In March 2018, Greenlight Financial announced crossing 100,000 customers, growing its customer base 300% since the investment.
-In August 2019, Greenlight raised a $54M Series B from strategic investors including Wells Fargo, JP Morgan, and investors Drive Capital, Relay Ventures, and TTV Capital.
+In August 2019, Greenlight raised a $54M Series B from investors including Wells Fargo, J.P.
+Morgan Chase, Drive Capital, Relay Ventures, and TTV Capital.

 Greenlight Financial’s core business is complementary with Amazon’s internal initiative of growing Amazon Cash customers by increasing penetration of younger shoppers.

 Amazon hasn’t announced how many customers are using Amazon Cash, but it’s clear the market opportunity is large.
-The 2017 FDIC National Survey of Unbanked and Underbanked Households shows:
+A 2017 FDIC National Survey of Unbanked and Underbanked Households shows:

-Amazon is no stranger to looking outside their existing channels for growth opportunities.
+Amazon is no stranger to looking outside its existing channels for growth opportunities.

-The company could continue to expand the Amazon Cash and Paycode programs to other partners with high foot traffic (for example malls, colleges, grocers, etc.) or other geographies with highly underbanked populations and where QR code are gaining traction as a payment method.
+The company could continue to expand the Amazon Cash and PayCode programs to other partners with high foot traffic (for example malls, colleges, grocers, etc.) or other geographies with highly underbanked populations and where QR codes are gaining traction as a payment method.
 Amazon could also leverage Whole Foods to launch more Coinstar kiosks, expanding the reach of the Coinstar partnership in a unique way.

 Jeff Bezos has been more forward about Amazon’s desire to build out its lending arm than other financial service offerings.

-Today, Amazon has expanded its business lending to the US and UK.
-In consumer, Amazon offers lending in the US in the form of partner cards.
+Amazon also offers consumer lending in the US in the form of partner cards.

 Amazon Lending initially launched in 2011 to help small businesses finance and sell more goods on Amazon.
-In March 2018, CNBC reported that Amazon Lending had partnered with Bank of America Merrill Lynch to issue the loans on an invitation-only basis that could range between $1,000 to $750,000.
+In 2018, Amazon Lending partnered with Bank of America Merrill Lynch to issue loans on an invitation-only basis that could range between $1,000 to $750,000.
+In 2020, Amazon inked similar partnerships with Goldman Sachs in the US and ING in Germany.

-In 2018, the Financial Times reported that Amazon’s lending business growth may be slowing as it grew only 4.7% in 2017 and 2.6% in 2018.
-However, this may be because the company is limited on how much capital it can lend without raising bank debt, or may be a strategic decision to keep a cap on growth to avoid regulatory pushback.
+Amazon’s lending business growth may be slowing, as it grew only 4.7% in 2017 and 2.6% in 2018, according to the Financial Times.
+However, this may be because the company is limited on how much capital it can lend without raising bank debt, or it may be a strategic decision to keep a cap on growth to avoid regulatory pushback.

-Perks include giving businesses control over employee spend, analytics tools for spend and inventory management, and discounts on AWS.
+Perks include giving businesses control over employee spend, analytics tools for spend and inventory management, and discounts on Amazon Web Services (AWS).
 Prime members receive extra incentives, like priority shipping and pricing.

-Amazon offers Amazon Prime cards to help serve two broader corporate goals: grow Prime customers and increase marketplace sales.
-To attract card customers, Amazon has been adding perks exclusive to Prime members.
+Amazon offers Amazon Prime cards to help serve 2 broader corporate goals: grow Prime customers and increase marketplace sales.
+To attract card customers, Amazon has been adding perks that are exclusive to Prime members.
 Cardholders are likely to spend more on Amazon than non-cardholders, which also benefits Amazon’s marketplace (and boosts customer loyalty).

-On the consumer side, Amazon has been iterating with partner cards for Prime and non-Prime customers which include:
+On the consumer side, Amazon has tried out several partner cards for Prime and non-Prime customers, which include:

 - Amazon Prime Store Card — Launched in 2015 with partner Synchrony Bank, it was Amazon’s first card exclusively for Prime customers, offering unlimited 5% cash back on Amazon purchases.

-- Amazon Store Card — Offers some of the benefits as the Prime Store Card but for non-Prime customers.
+- Amazon Store Card — Offers some of the benefits of the Prime Store Card but for non-Prime customers.
 It does not offer the 5% cash back perk.

-- Amazon Visa Credit Card — Partner card with Visa for non-Prime customers that offers 3% cash back on Amazon purchases, 2% cash back at gas stations, restaurants, and drugstores, and 1% cash back on everything else.
+- Amazon Rewards Visa Signature Card — Partner card with Visa for non-Prime customers that offers 3% cash back on Amazon and Whole Foods purchases, 2% cash back at gas stations, restaurants, and drugstores, and 1% cash back on everything else.

 - Amazon Reload — A reloadable digital debit card available only to Prime members that offers 2% cash back on Amazon purchases.
 The card links directly to consumers’ checking accounts and can be reloaded on a recurring or one-time basis.